-- Assisting with the distribution of Noon Supervision registration forms. - Running the SIRS Lunch Attendance Report (Grid) Attendance report monthly and sending revisions to Finance.
-If you have any questions regarding the Lunch Attendance report please contact SIRS Support. - Accepting payments for noon supervision (cash, cheque, Point of Sale) and forwarding to the Student Fees department monthly with the appropriate paperwork. - Distributing child care tax receipts these will be online before the statutory deadline of Feb.
-28. However, paper copies will be distributed to schools in homeroom order before this date.
+- Assisting with the distribution of Noon Supervision registration forms. - Running the Student Information System (SIS) reports (for example SIRS \Lunch Attendance Report (Grid) Attendance report) monthly and sending revisions to Finance (scan and email to ).
+If you have any questions regarding the Lunch Attendance report please contact Student Information System (SIS) Support (403- - Accepting payments for noon supervision (cash, cheque, Point of Sale) and forwarding to the Student Fees department monthly with the appropriate paperwork. - Distributing child care tax receipts these will be online before the statutory deadline of Feb.
+28. However, paper copies will be distributed to schools in homeroom order before this date. - Ensure the noon supervision program in your RAM for next school year matches the actual program by May; communicate that program choice to your parent community accordingly - RAM funding will be increased or decreased based on your actual noon registration student counts, which is reconciled in February each year